Anthony-Nolan/Atlas/MiscTestingAndDebuggingResources/README_TestAndDebug.md

   * Select Donor information from the Donor database and edit it as appropriate, before adding them to the `donorsHla` array.
     * (tip: When copied the information from SSMS it resulted in literal tabs instead of `\t`.
 You can fix this in VSCode by doing a find and replace, with regex enabled from `\t` -> `\\t`)
   * You can then run the code, either from your IDE (VSCode and Rider work fine for this), or from the command line with `node DonorImportFileGenerator.js`

+## Validation Against Consensus Data

+This directory contains scripts to assist with validation against the consensus search result data detailed in https://onlinelibrary.wiley.com/doi/10.1111/tan.12817

+Such validation has not been automated - instead, scripts have been written in this directory to aid in transforming input data to Atlas specifications (e.g. donor data, HF sets, patient search requests), and to compare Atlas results with the consensus data.